-It’s clear that the search engine has been focusing is on gaining a better understanding of queries users type into the search box.
+Take a look at any of Google’s algorithm updates over the last decade, and you’ll see: the search engine is focused on improved understanding of queries users type into the search box.

-We ask Google “where to fix a flat tire?”
-Or “What are the best running shoes for a beginner?”
+We ask Google “where to fix a flat tire?” or “what are the best running shoes for a beginner?”
 We also pose complex questions or give scraps of information, expecting the search engine to process them, and still give us the information we seek.

-And, it works!
+And, not surprisingly - it works!

-Here, just take a look at this example:
+Take a look at this example:

-Enter Topic Clusters
+SEO Topic Clusters Defined